circlefin/circle-ecosystem/README.md

 # Circle Ecosystem Catalog

-The goal of this repository is to track the ecosystem of decentralized or centralized applications that leverage Circle/Centre products across any supported blockchains.
+The goal of this repository is to track the ecosystem of applications that build on top of platforms such as USDC across any supported blockchains.

 To contribute to this catalog, please propose a PR with the following files by following the templates below: